citp/privacy-policy-historical/i/in/inc/incredigames.com.md

-> *The following text is extracted and transformed from the incredigames.com privacy policy that was archived on 2017-04-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170425134305id_/http%3A//incredigames.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the incredigames.com privacy policy that was archived on 2017-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171123003530id_/http%3A//www.incredigames.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Incredigames.com – free bitcoin games, bitcoins mining faucet
+# Privacy Policy | IncrediGames.com

 **Privacy Policy of Incredigames.com**